-LaFreniere, 22, along with Dakota Landrum [19, rhythm guitar, background vocals], Dani Janae [20, drums, background vocals], and Rex Wolf [21, bass, background vocals], are that rare collective who have figured out early on in their career how to combine rock, blues, alternative, pop, and psychedelia into a kaleidoscopic signature style of their own design.
+LaFreniere, 23, along with Dakota Landrum [20, rhythm guitar, background vocals], Rex Wolf [22, bass, background vocals], and Mia Roth [22, drums, background vocals] who replaced Dani Janae in December of 2023: Bluphoria is a rare collective who have figured out early on in their career how to combine rock, blues, alternative, pop, and psychedelia into a kaleidoscopic signature style of their own design.
 After spending two years amassing hundreds of thousands of streams independently and packing houses in the Pacific Northwest, the band took to the studio to pay homage to the past, while paving a path for the future and produced their 2022 self-titled full-length debut for EDGEOUT Records.

 LaFreniere grew up in Northern California and attended art school in San Francisco.
 By the time he was in eighth grade, he was playing guitar.
 Under the influence of Hendrix, Bob Dylan, Bob Marley, Sam Cooke, James Brown, and Pink Floyd, he carefully developed his chops as a songwriter and guitarist throughout high school.
 In 2019 he moved to Eugene to study film at the University of Oregon.
 Along with film school, Reign planned to form a band during his first year at school.